Database Connections

 JPA Structure panel is responsible for everything related to DB configurations.
 To create a new DB connection, click on the "Plus" button and choose "DB Connection".
 To use Reverse Engineering and Database Versioning features, the first thing you will need to do is create a database connection.

-For now, JPA Buddy supports following databases:
+For now, JPA Buddy supports the following databases:

 Non-Default Schema Connection